auth0/auth0-cli/docs/auth0_test_token.md

 ## Flags

 ```
   -a, --audience string   The unique identifier of the target API you want to access.
+For Machine to Machine and Regular Web Applications, only the enabled APIs will be shown within the interactive prompt.
       --force             Skip confirmation.
       --json              Output in json format.
   -s, --scopes strings    The list of scopes you want to use.